Atlas of Worlds and Map Guide (POE Legion 3.7)

 The Atlas of Worlds is the first step on the post-story content in Path of Exile.
 In addition to all of the other League mechanics, POE introduces an infinitely repeatable end-game via the mapping system.

 There are generally 1 to 15 tiers of maps in Path of Exile.
+There is also technically a 16th tier which involves dealing with the true endgame of POE, the likes of Uber Elder.
 Each individual map in a Tier has their own associated level, layouts, bosses and other elements.
 Each map uses it’s base level to compute it’s item level (relative power of drops) as well as the difficulty of enemies, so higher tier maps are meant for higher-level characters.

 Skilled players can also modify the properties of a Map by altering it with currency.
 The first few tiers of maps should be hit with a Transmute to make them Magic.
 Later maps should be hit with Alchemy and Chaos spam to get the modifiers you want.
 Here’s our guide for veteran POE players on crafting maps to farm T16s.